How long does it take for dental braces to straighten your teeth?

 Having a healthy and radiant smile with bright white teeth is undoubtedly what everyone wants for themselves.
 However, not everyone is fortunate enough to inherently have these desirable dental traits.
 In fact, most people do have to employ the help of certain dental treatments like dental braces at some point.
 According to experts, while dental braces offer various benefits, factors like treatment time and costs always give those seeking this treatment a major headache.

-The treatment involves using various instruments to treat dental defects such as crooked teeth, overbites, underbites, diastema, etc. This, in turn, will help patients get their desired bright smile and overall facial charm.
+The treatment involves using various instruments to treat dental defects such as overbites, underbites, diastema, crooked teeth, misalignment, etc. This, in turn, will help patients get their desired bright smile and overall facial charm.

 In addition to these cosmetic benefits, the use of dental braces also offers other health benefits as they: